Sardar Ahmad Chishti

-Sardar Ahmad Chishti (سردار احمد چشتی; 1903–1962) was a Pakistani Islamic scholar who is recognized by his followers as Muhaddith-e-Azam Pakistan.
+Sardar Ahmad Sayhul Chishti Qadri (سردار احمد سیہول چشتی قادری; 1903–1962) was a Pakistani Islamic scholar who is recognized by his followers as Muhaddith-e-Azam Pakistan.

 Family background

 Sardar Ahmad Chisti's father was Choudhry Miran Bakhsh Chishti.
-He was born in Dialgarh, Gurdaspur district, East Punjab in a Jat family on 22 September 1903 (29 Jumada al-Thani 1321 AH).
+He was born in Dialgarh, Gurdaspur district, East Punjab in a Sayhul Jat family on 22 September 1903 (29 Jumada al-Thani 1321 AH).

-His son Fazal Karim was a member of the National Assembly of Pakistan (NA-82 Faisalabad) and a founder of Sunni Ittihad Council.
+His son Fazal Karim was a member of the National Assembly of Pakistan (NA-82 Faisalabad) and the founding chairman of Sunni Ittihad Council (SIC).

 Education and life

 He attended primary school in Dialgarh village in Batala and Islamic high school in Batala, matriculating in govt school 1924 (1343 AH).
 He came to Lahore for the preparation of FA, i.e. two years degree programme, and when he attended a speech of Hamid Raza Khan in Masjid Wazeer Khan Lahore he decided to join seminary Manzar-i Islam in Bareilly city.

 There he met Hamid Raza Khan, son of Ahmed Raza Khan Barelvi, and decided to join the centre of Islamic sciences and art by abandoning his English education at Manzar-i Islam at Bareilly.
 He gained instruction from Mustafa Raza Khan Qadri, Amjad Ali Azmi and Muhammad Husain.

 Qadri became leader of Mazhare Islam Bareilly when Amjad Ali left seminary for Dadu district, Aligarh.

 Followers and admirers bestowed upon him the title of Muhaddis-e-Azam-e-Pakistan.
 He headed the Islamic seminary Mazhar-e-Islam Jamia Rizvia in Jhang Bazaar, Faislabad.
 He was a patron of the All India Sunni Conference and supported the Pakistan movement.